 Vaccinated patients guidance

-- Date published: 24 December 2020
+- Date published: 22 January 2021

 - The text below has been taken from the original PDF for ease of use.
 Download the original

-- the vaccine may give some systemic events, such as a fever and chills, within 1-2 days after vaccination, but these resolve soon after.
+the vaccine may give some systemic events, such as a fever and chills, within 1-2 days after vaccination, but these resolve soon after.
 It is reported normally to settle fully within a week.

-- such a fever is uncommon after dose 1, but occurs in about 15% after dose 2.
+Such a fever is uncommon after dose 1, but occurs in about 15% after dose 2.

-A more detailed description of local and systemic side effects following vaccination are detailed in the NEJM reference attached.
+A more detailed description of local and systemic side effects following vaccination is detailed here:

-- essential urgent surgery should take place, irrespective of vaccination status.
+- Essential urgent surgery should take place, irrespective of vaccination status.

-- non-urgent elective surgery can also take place soon after vaccination.
+- Non-urgent elective surgery can also take place soon after vaccination.
 There is some rationale for separating the date of surgery from vaccination by a few days (at most 1 week) so that any symptoms such as fever might be correctly attributed to the consequences of either vaccination or the operation itself.

 Professor S Michael Griffin, President RCSEd

-Professor Neil Mortenson, President RCSEng
+Professor Neil Mortensen, President RCSEng